sramyar/stock-trading-ML/README.md

 # Installation
 Python 3 is used for coding.
 Packages used are numpy, pandas, and scikit-learn.

+# Files
+The estimator class is contained in `estimator.py`.
+This is the backbone of the analysis and contains the *Estimator* class with the required fields and methods.
+It follows the PEP8 guidelines.

+The `expoloration.ipynb` is the jupyter notebook that was used throughout the project merely as scratch paper.

 # Motivation
 Using machine learning to predict stock adjusted closed price.
 We address the following questions: